 12. Teach Peace Wall Decal

 Yoga is all about peace.
-The purpose of yoga and meditation is to achieve a state of inner peace that makes you disconnected with the rest of the world.
+The purpose of yoga and meditation is to achieve a state of inner peace that makes you disconnected from the rest of the world.
 With that objective, a wall decal saying Teach Peace is the best wall art for yoga studios.
-It gives a yoga studio a minimalist look, yet say out the purpose of yoga aloud.
+It gives a yoga studio a minimalist look, yet says out the purpose of yoga aloud.

 13. Yoga Print Set